How to Attend Naadam 2026: Join this Small Group Tour

 Today, competitors still compete in these sports, showing off their skills in archery, wrestling, and horse racing.

-The dates for this small group trip are July 5 – 13, 2025.
+The dates for this small group trip are July 5 – 13, 2026.
 This trip starts and ends in Ulaanbaatar, Mongolia’s capital city.

 During this horse riding and Naadam small group trip we will:

-• Attend the local Arkhangai Province Naadam.
+• Attend the Arkhangai Province Naadam.
 During these celebrations we’ll watch horse races, wrestling matches, archery competitions, and ankle bone shoot-outs.

 The Itinerary for this Naadam Small Group Trip

-The following morning we’ll set off towards the green landscapes of Arkhangai, leaving the comforts (and traffic) of modern civilization behind.
+The following morning, we’ll set off towards the green landscapes of Arkhangai, leaving the comforts (and traffic) of modern civilization behind.

 Below we’ve broken down the day-to-day itinerary for this immersive cultural experience.
 Please read through the details carefully and thoroughly.